mimoduo/mimogear/README.md

 #Mimogear

 Mimogear is a simple static site generator.
+By pumping in some pug template files, it will automatically produce a resulting set of html files within the root of your site.
 The main goal of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, to be as developer friendly as can be, and to be as project agnostic as possible.

 ##Tools Used in Mimogear